newjersey/navigator-content/src/roadmaps/tasks/understand-license-requirements-employment-agency.md

 ---
-id: "understand-license-requirements-employment-agency"
-urlSlug: "understand-license-requirements-employment-agency"
+urlSlug: understand-license-requirements-employment-agency
-name: "Understand License Requirements"
+name: Understand License Requirements
+id: understand-license-requirements-employment-agency
 callToActionLink: ""
 callToActionText: ""
 ---

-Your employment agency needs to apply for licenses and registration with the New Jersey Division of Consumer Affairs' Employment and Personnel Services.
-There are several different types of licenses, in order to decide the right licenses for your business, you need to decide:
+Your employment agency needs to register and obtain a license from the New Jersey Division of Consumer Affairs Employment and Personnel Services.

+---
+### Licensing Type Criteria

-1. **Services:** Determine which professional services will be offered by your business (i.e., clerical, accounting, etc.)
+* **Services:** Determine which professional services will be offered by your business (i.e., clerical, accounting, etc.)
-2. **Staff:** Identify which professional groups will be placed by your business (i.e., administrative, accountants, etc.)
+* **Staff:** Identify which professional groups will be placed by your business (i.e., administrative, accountants, etc.)
-3. **Placement Terms:** Determine if your business will offer a one-time placement or temporary placement services
+* **Placement Terms:** Determine if your business will offer a one-time placement or temporary placement services
-4. **Fees:** Determine the party responsible for the cost of the placement fee
+* **Fees:** Determine the party responsible for the cost of the placement fee

-After you complete this task, you will have:
+>**Once completed, you will have:**
+>

-- Identified the correct license for your business
+>- Identified the correct license for your employment agency